J. Abdo Debbas

-J. Abdo Debbas was an Ottoman Greek who served as American vice-consul at Tarsus in the south of what is now Turkey.
+J. Abdo Debbas was a Greek Orthodox Syrian who served as American vice-consul at Tarsus in the south of what is now Turkey.
 In 1870, he presented a Roman marble sarcophagus with garlands to the Metropolitan Museum of Art which was the first item accepted by the museum.

 Early life

-J. Abdo Debbas was an Ottoman Greek, a native of Adana province, in the south of what is now Turkey.
+J. Abdo Debbas was a Greek Orthodox Christian who hailed from a prominent family of Damascene origin.
 He was educated partly in Malta at a Christian school that aimed to teach young men to return to their own communities to preach the gospel.
 Debbas does not appear to have taken up the calling.

 Career

 In 1863, Debbas was a consular agent in Adana reporting to the U.S. government on exports from the region.
 By 1867 he was a vice-consul at Tarsus where he assisted American visitors and continued to supply trade statistics.
 He worked for the U.S. Department of State until 1882.